The Complete Guide

 Here’s a short video from MOH, explaining how they arrived at the figures:

-But if a person becomes severely disabled, how long can he or she lives?
+But if a person becomes severely disabled at old age, how long can he or she lives?

 Here’s what I found out

-And with healthcare advancement, we can expect people with severe disabilities to live even longer.
+And with healthcare advancement, we can expect people who are severely disabled to live even longer at old age.

 2. Long-Term Care is Expensive